Emergency Dentist — Tyler, TX

 - Call and schedule a same-day appointment: The first thing you should always do is contact our dental office so we can schedule a same-day appointment for you as soon as possible.
 We’ll also provide you with over-the-phone first-aid guidance to reduce the chances of sustaining additional damage to your mouth.

 - Get an emergency exam and pain relief: Once you arrive at the practice, we’ll get you seen by Markle as soon as possible.
 Along with completing a detailed emergency exam, he’ll do whatever he can to address your dental discomfort.
 Depending on your symptoms, we may also capture digital X-rays.

 - Reviewing our findings and recommending a treatment plan: Following your exam, we’ll have a much better understanding of your symptoms and their cause.
 After going over our findings, Dr. Markle will recommend a treatment plan and lay out the estimated costs and timeline associated with it.

 - Getting you the care you need fast: Whether you need a dental filling, crown, root canal therapy, extraction, or other service, we’ll make sure you’re attended to quickly.

 Handling a dental emergency can be hard, especially if you’re not prepared.
 Below, we’ve provided you with some helpful tips to consider ahead of your emergency appointment.
 If you experience any of the following or you’re unsure if you’re having a dental emergency, please give us a call.

-The cost of your emergency dental visit depends on what type of treatment you require.
+The cost of emergency dentistry in Tyler depends on what type of treatment you require.
 We’re able to determine this after we examine your mouth.
 Our team will always share the details of our findings with you and walk you through all of your options.
-If you have any questions about dental insurance coverage, financing, or the cost of your treatment, don’t hesitate to ask one of our friendly dental professionals.
+If you have any questions about dental insurance coverage, financing, or the cost of your treatment, don’t hesitate to reach out to our friendly dental professionals today!

 Keys to Preventing Dental Emergencies